-Ukrainian law requires that the SSUFSCP maintain a positive list of eligible countries and facilities for the export of live animals, reproductive materials, food products of animal origin, composite products, fish and seafood, and feeds (of both plant and animal origin).
+Ukrainian law requires that SSUFSCP maintain a positive list of eligible countries and facilities for the export of live animals, reproductive materials, food products of animal origin, composite products, fish and seafood, and feeds (of both plant and animal origin).
 There is no facility registration requirement for processed food products or for unprocessed products of non-animal origin.

-The SSUFSCP website, which is unavailable during the wartime period (due to provisions of wartime information protection law), contains two Lists of Countries and Foreign Establishments that can export to Ukraine.
+The lists of countries and the list of foreign establishments that can export to Ukraine are updated monthly and published on SSUFSCP website but are currently unavailable due to provisions of the wartime information protection law.
 The first list provides a directory of all approved suppliers of food products that contain ingredients of animal origin.
 The second list provides a directory of all establishments that can export live animals and reproductive materials.
-These lists are subject to monthly updates.
 In addition to these lists, Ukraine accepts products from all EU-approved establishments.
 To qualify, these export establishments need to be present on a relevant EU register.
 A European number is necessary and sufficient for such imports.
 SSUFSCP will verify it on the proper EU register prior to clearance.
 All U.S. exporting facilities eligible for export to the EU are eligible for export to Ukraine.

-Export requirements for U.S. Exporters of Products of Animal Origin, Seafood, and Feeds
+Export Requirements for U.S. Exporters of Products of Animal Origin, Seafood, and Feeds

-FAS Kyiv prepared a separate GAIN Report listing all HS codes that will fall under the "Products of Animal Origin and Feeds" category and are subject to inspection at border inspection points.
+FAS/Kyiv prepared a separate GAIN Report, New Controls Applied to Imported Food Products, listing all HS codes that fall under the "Products of Animal Origin and Feeds" category and are subject to inspection at border control points.

 Due to special beef and pork bilateral veterinary certificate provisions, all U.S. federally inspected facilities are eligible for export to Ukraine without restriction.
 There is no need for facility registration.
 These blanket provisions do not differentiate between new and old suppliers, providing unrestricted market access to all.
-Should an importer encounter a problem with facility recognition, it should refer to the State Veterinary and Phytosanitary Service internal explanatory letter No.15-9-2-2-11/25895 issued on December 4, 2014, or contact FAS Kyiv immediately.
-During wartime, the importer may be required to import beef and pork products from establishments that satisfy the EU transshipment requirements, as EU member states remain the only available import transit points.
+Should an importer encounter a problem with facility recognition, it should refer to the State Veterinary and Phytosanitary Service internal explanatory letter No.15-9-2-2-11/25895 issued on December 4, 2014, or contact FAS/Kyiv immediately.
+Please note that this is an SSFUCP internal document.
+Currently, due to the full-scale invasion, importers may be required to import beef and pork products from establishments that satisfy EU transshipment requirements, as EU member states remain the only available import transit points.